Sudhanshu7sb/AC-JS-functions/Ex6-assignment-level-3.md

 isItIf(if(true){console.log('Testing')});
 ```

 - Output of the above code
+error
 - Is the code above valid or not?
+invalid
 - Explain the reason.
+we cannot write condition in function call . i.e it should contain an expression having some value